dciancu/unifi-protect-unvr-docker-arm64/README.md

 For the latest features and fixes always use the latest version.
 Some cameras may not adopt/work properly if Protect version is not new enough.
-There may be times when the latest version of Protect may not work (due to automated builds of the latest versions).

 Run the container using `docker compose` with the provided `docker-compose.yml`.
 **Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).**